xxsc0529/genai-toolbox/docs/tools/README.md

 ## Specifying Parameters

 Parameters for each Tool will define what inputs the Agent will need to provide to invoke them.
-Parameters should be pass as a list of Parameter objects:
+Parameters should be passed as a list of Parameter objects.

 ```yaml
     parameters: